dfelinto/blender-manual/manual/physics/fluid/type/domain/settings.rst

 .. _bpy.types.FluidDomainSettings.clipping:

 Empty Space :guilabel:`Gas Only`
-   Value under which voxels are considered empty space to optimize rendering.
+   Voxels with values under this value are considered empty space.
+   More empty space optimizes rendering.
+With OpenVDB caching it also reduces cache sizes.

 .. _bpy.types.FluidDomainSettings.delete_in_obstacle: